Create OpenID Connect app integrations

 • Client ID: This is the public identifier required by all OAuth flows.
 This identifier is randomly generated when you create the app integration.

-• Client secret: Selecting this option displays a panel where you can generate a secret for use by the client.
+• Client secret: Display a panel and generate a secret for use by the client.
 This value is known only to Okta and your app integration.
 Click Save to generate the client secret.
 You can view or copy the client secret.
 If you have a second client secret, you can change the status to select the active secret.
-See Rotate a client secret by creating second client secret.
+See Rotate a client secret by creating a second client secret.

-• Public key / Private key: Selecting this option displays a panel where you can generate or add a public key / private key pair for use by the client connection.
+• Public key / Private key: Display a panel where you can generate or add a public/private key pair for use by the client connection.
 See Manage secrets and keys for OIDC apps.

-• Select Require Demonstration of Proof-of-Possession (DPoP) header in token requests to require a client to prove possession of a public/private key pair for token requests.
+• Require Demonstration of Proof-of-Possession (DPoP) header in token requests: Select this option to require a client to prove possession of a public/private key pair for token requests.
 The authorization server rejects token requests from this client that don't contain the DPoP header.
-Additionally, you can't select Implicit (hybrid) from the Grant type options.
+You can't select Implicit (hybrid) from the Grant type options when you require DPoP.

 • Authorization Code: Use an authorization code as the grant type for a client acting on behalf of a user.